VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Consider alternative methods for attributing the NHTS with the neighborhood land use variables that might not require confidentiality requirements.

-### Modules imported from RPAT

-VERPAT is the VE implementation of the RPAT model, which was originally developed as part of the SHRP 2 C16 project.
-While the RPAT model was converted to run as a set of VE modules, the modules do not incorporate model estimation during package build.
-In most cases, RPAT used models imported from the GreenSTEP model, which were later incorporated into VE and form the basis of many of the models still used in, for example, the VEHouseholdTravel module.

-If VERPAT is to be maintained, it would be of benefit to re-establish the connections back to the model estimation processes used in modules such as VEHouseholdTravel and VEHouseholdVehicles

-The development requirements here are:

-* Identify the specific connections between VERPAT models and the locations where those models are now estimated in VE modules.
-* Replace the hardcoded models and imported model objects currently used in VERPAT modules with references to the models estimated during a build of VE.
-This would allow, for example, connections to updated NHTS data and/or local household travel survey data discussed above.

 ### Modules estimated with local data